patrikbwi/e0/README.md

     [ok]

-From that, note that all e0 operations takes lists as arguments, meaning that you can e.g. look to use r4 with a number of boxes/keys that you need to update as a whole.
+From that, note that all e0 operations takes lists as arguments, meaning that you can e.g. invoke e0:r4(...) with a number of boxes/keys that you want to update as a whole.
 An example would be a web service that involves multiple actors that might update data concurrently.